 Jane Adams was the recipient of the Geoffrey Roberts Award (1997), an international fellowship that facilitated her research of American farmers’ markets.
 Returning from her study tour, Jane gave her first workshop on how to start a farmers’ market in Orange, NSW in 1999.

-She went on to be the driving force behind the formation of the Australian Farmers’ Market Association and has worked with community groups from Albany to Auckland to establish farmers’ markets in regional and urban centres.
+She went on to be the driving force behind the formation of the Australian Farmers’ Market Association in 2003 and has worked with community groups from Albany to Auckland to establish farmers’ markets in regional and urban centres.